 What You Need to Know About First Offense DWI in Texas

-When your BAC (Blood Alcohol Concentration) is above .08 you are over the legal limit and will be arrested for a DWI.
+When your BAC (Blood Alcohol Concentration) is above .08 you are over the legal limit and will be arrested for a DWI in Texas first offense.
 It’s a Class B Misdemeanor for a first DWI offense in the state of Texas.
 If convicted you’ll face fines up to $2,000 and up to 180 days in jail.
-This is for typical DWI cases as there are many factors that go into the judge’s sentence and almost every situation is different.
+This is for typical Texas DWI penalties extremely cases as there are many factors that go into the judge’s sentence and almost every situation is different.

 However, your case can become much more nuanced and complicated if it involves certain other factors such as have a BAC above .15.
 In this case, you may be subject to a Class A Misdemeanor.
 You will also face fines up to $4,000 and 1 year in jail.
 Another thing is you may have to have an ignition interlock device installed in your car.
 The ignition interlock prevents your car from starting if you have any amount of alcohol on your breath.

-If you get arrested for DWI in Texas with a passenger under 15 years old you are facing even more serious penalties.
+If you get arrested for Texas DWI penalties extremely with a passenger under 15 years old you are facing even more serious penalties.
 In this case, you will be charged with a felony.
 The fines for this one can go up to $10,000 and you could face 180 days to two years in jail.

 If you happen to seriously injure anyone while you are intoxicated you will be charged with intoxication assault.
 You would be facing a third-degree felony if this happens and 2 to 10 years in jail.
 You’ll also see fines up to $10,000

-Remember the holidays are supposed to be a festive and happy time of year, so you don’t want to make a mistake you may regret for a long time and ruin what should be a special season of joy.
+Remember the holidays are supposed to be a festive and happy time of year, so you don’t want to make a mistake you may regret for a long time and ruin what should be a special season of joy from our DWI section.